 However, the transcription of note rhythms and spellings of accidentals by Composer is not perfect.
 After you open a MIDI file in Composer, you may need to correct some notation errors.
-Composer offers notation editing tools to make this task easy, and even fun.

 The following are some of the common types of corrections you might want to make after Composer has transcribed a MIDI File:

 |Change the displayed and performedduration of a note.|

 |Change the displayed and performedstarting location of a note.|

 |Shift a note between the left and right hands of a piano or keyboard part.|

 |Change a small note to a grace note, or vice versa.|

 |Change the enharmonic spelling (such as C# versus Db) of notes.|

 |Undo one or more editing changes.|